-- Stay current on time-saving technology.
-As advanced as financial apps and software have become, however, technology can’t do everything.
+When it comes to time management, technology can’t do everything for you.
 Assess what works and doesn’t to save money and minutes.

-- Stop the meeting madness.
 In addition to looking for meetings to cut, see if there are gatherings that can be shorter.
 Even if it’s shifting an hour-long discussion to 45 minutes, every little bit helps.
-You can reinforce the tighter schedule – and urgency of staying on track – by scheduling meetings in 15-minute intervals instead of 30 minutes.
+You can reinforce the tighter schedule, and the urgency of staying on track, by scheduling meetings in 15-minute intervals instead of 30 minutes.

 Looking for more time-management tips?